SSWConsulting/SSW.Rules.Content/rules/scrum-in-github/rule.md

 authors:
   - title: Piers Sinclair
     url: https://www.ssw.com.au/people/piers-sinclair
+related:
+  - github-sprint-templates
 created: 2021-10-28T01:49:43.558Z
 guid: 1e308570-5ab0-43d7-8a83-6bdfd04d212e
 ---
 GitHub is an awesome place to manage your code, but initially it wasn't the easiest place to manage Scrum.
 Things improved in 2021 with GitHub Projects.

-GitHub Projects lets you create Sprints and manage Issues (aka PBIs or Tasks) across multiple repositories.
+[GitHub Projects](https://docs.github.com/en/issues/trying-out-the-new-projects-experience/about-projects) lets you create Sprints and manage Issues (aka PBIs or Tasks) with far more powerful.

-Follow these steps to get up and running:
+Let's take a look at some of the great new things you can do...

 <!--endintro-->

+* Track Sprints
+* Track Complexity
+* Add custom fields to Issues
+* Collate Issues from multiple repos
+* Set up automated workflows for your Issues in a project

+That's a tonne of awesome features....but it requires a bit of set up, follow these steps to get up and running:

 1. Navigate to **Projects | Projects (Beta) | New project**